rackerlabs/docs-aws/docs/billing/index.rst

 -----------------------------

-If you need to update the credit card or ACH (eCheck - United States only) details that you have on file, log in to the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ and click the **Billing** link near the upper-right corner of the page.
+If you need to update the credit card or ACH (eCheck - United States only) details you have on file, log in to the
+`Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_ and click the **Billing** link near the upper-right corner of the page.
 From there, find the link to update your payment details.